 I believe that everyone has feelings that matter, whatever masks they wear or however other people see them.
 We all face challenges in our work, study, and relationships, and moments of crisis can bring up old emotional pain, self-doubt, or feeling like the odd-one out.

 I know from my own experience how transformative it can be to have someone truly see you, truly hear you.
-I work in a person-centred way because I believe in the uniqueness of every client I see, and that my understanding, non-judgemental acceptance, and compassion will create the time and space my clients need.
+I work in a person-centred way because I believe in the uniqueness of every client I see; I believe that my understanding, non-judgemental acceptance, and compassion all help provide the time and space my clients need.

 If you would like to reconnect with who you are, develop self-acceptance and confidence, or work through a particular issue with someone calm and understanding, I hope you’ll consider working with me.